JOJ0/discodos/sphinx/source/MANUAL.md

 You will see the album's contents and be asked to put in a track number (eg A1, C2, ...).
 Then you will be walked through all the "editable" fields.
 It's pretty self-explanatory, but read the hints on the screen.

-If you know which track number you'd like to edit already, provide it on the command line directly.
-You won't be asked for the track number then:
+If you know which track number you'd like to edit already, provide it on the command line already to skip the prompt.

 `dsc search "Amon Tobin Foley Room" -e -t B2`